SocietyForArtisticResearch/rc-pandoc-help/10-admin-1-tutorial.md

 ### Reviewing and publication

-We will now describe the more official review workflow of a portal, using the submission and review facilities of the portal.
+We will now describe the review and publication workflow of a portal.

 The first step is that the author submits the exposition for review by a portal.
 This is done through the ☰ menu, which is located on the "my profile" in the right bottom corner of the exposition summary.
 This will open a dialog where a portal can be chosen.

 ![Exposition submission dialog](images/submit_for_review.png "Dialog for submission for review")

 Once the author has submitted the exposition, no further changes can be made to the exposition by the author.
 It will be listed on their profile under the status "in review".
+The share status and thus visibility will remain unchanged.

 The portal admin will receive a message from the RC that a new exposition is ready for review.
 It will also be available under the “reviewing” section in the __[admin section](https://www.researchcatalogue.net/admin/reviewing/list)__.